-Student: Scho ool: Event/Sport: Date of Injury: 1.
-Action of M.D., D.O., Physician's Ass istant or Nurse Practitioner The clearance must be in writing and must be unconditional.
-It is not sufficient that the M.D., D.O., Physician's Assistant or Nurse Practitioner has approved the student to begin a returnto-activity progression.
-The medical examiner must approve the student's return to unrestricted activity.
-Individual schools, districts and leagues may have n gent requirements and protocols including but not mandatory periods of inactivity, screening and post-c testing prior to or after the written clearance for return to A school or health care facility may use a locally cre for this portion of the return-to-activity protocol, provid plies with MHSAA regulations.
-(See MHSAA Protocol.)
-I have examined the above named student-ath following: · Permission is granted for the athlete to competition on the same day as the injury) return to activity (may not return to practice or .
-DATE: SIGNATURE (must be MD or DO or PA or NP - circle or e) Examiner's Name (Printed): 2.
-Post-Concussion Consent from Stud ent and Parent/Guardian.
-I am fully informed concerning, and knowingly and voluntarily consent to, my/my child's immediate return to participation in athletic activities; I understand, appreciate, acknowledge, and assume the risks associated with such return to activity, including but not limited to concussions, and agree to comply with all relevant protocols established by my/my child's school and/or the MHSAA; and I/my child has been evaluated by, and has received written clearance to return to activity from an M.D., D.O., Physician's Assistant or Nurse Practitioner.
-In consideration of my/my child's continued participation in MHSAA-sponsored athletics, I/we do hereby waive any and all claims, suits, losses, actions, or causes of action against the MHSAA, its members, officers, representatives, committee members, employees, agents, attorneys, insurers, volunteers, and affiliates based on any injury to me, my child, or any person, whether because of inherent risk, accident, negligence, or otherwise, during or arising in any way from my/my child's participation in an MHSAA-sponsored sport.
-I/we consent to the disclosure to appropriate persons, consistent with HIPAA and FERPA, of the treating medical examiner's written statement.
-Student's Signature (Required): Date: Parent/Guardian's NamePare ent/Guardian's Signature: Required if student is less than 18 years of age.
+Event/Sport: Date of Injury: 1.
+Action of M.D., D.O., Physician's s Assistant or Nurse Practitioner The clearance must be in writing and must be conditional.
+It is NOT sufficient that the M.D., D.O., cian's Assistant or Nurse Practitioner has approved the dent to begin a return-to-activity progression, nor is ficient that the student is authorized to return pendicompletion of a return-to-activity progression.
+The nexaminer must approve the student's return to unrestactivity.
+Physi- the stu- sit suf- ing the nedical requirements and protocols including but not limited to mandatory periods of inactivity, screening and post-concussion testing prior to or after the written clearance for return to activity.
+A school or health care facility may use a locally created form for this portion of the return-to-activity protocol, provided it complies Permission is granted for the athle to practice or competition on the san ete to return to unrestricted activity (may not return ne day as the injury).
+SIGNATURE (must be MD or DO or PA or NP - c ircle one) Examiner's Name (Printed): : 2.
+Post-Concussion Consent from Student and Parent/Guardian.
+I am fully informed concerning, and knowingly and voluconsent to, my/my child's immediate return to participal athletic activities; I understand, appreciate, acknowledge assume the risks associated with such return to activity, ing but not limited to concussions, and agree to comply relevant protocols established by my/my child's school the MHSAA; and I/my child has been evaluated by, and I ceived written clearance to return to activity from an M.D.
+Physician's Assistant or Nurse Practitioner. tition in MHSAA-sponsored athletics, I/we do hereby waive any and all claims, suits, losses, actions, or causes of action against the includ-members, officers, representatives, committee members, employees, agents, attorneys, insurers, volunteers, and/or and affiliates based on any injury to me, my child, or any person, whether because of inherent risk, accident, negligence, or other- Student's Signature (Required): Date: Parent/Guardian's Name Parent/Guardian's Signature: Required if student is less than 18 years of age.